A Sub-sampled Tensor Method for Non-convex Optimization

 These convergence guarantees are extended to the case of inexact functions and derivatives by~\cite{bellavia2018adaptive} who present a dynamic strategy to deal with inaccurate functions and derivatives.
 However, their work focuses on a more abstract setting and we do not see any direct way to implement such a strategy in the finite-sum setting.
 Furthermore, they only discuss a possible implementation for the case where $p=2$ while we focus on the case $p=3$.
 In order to address the latter case, we derive a new tensor concentration bound to give a condition on the number of samples required to compute the derivatives (see Theorems~\ref{th:tensor_hoefdding_no_replacement} and~\ref{th:tensor_hoefdding}).
 We believe this new concentration result itself is of independent interest.

-The convergence guarantees of $p$-th order models are extended to second-order stationarity in~\cite{cartis2017improved}.
+The convergence guarantees of $p$-th order models are extended to second-order stationarity by~\cite{cartis2020concise}.
 Notably, all these approaches require optimizing a $(p+1)$-th order polynomial, which is known to be a difficult problem.
 Recently,~\cite{nesterov2015implementable, grapiglia2019inexact} introduced an implementable method for the case $p=3$ in the deterministic case and for convex functions.
 In this work, we too focus on the case $p=3$ for which we will provide an implementable version of our algorithm, along with an experimental validation on several datasets.
 We however note that the analysis could probably be extended to the case of arbitrary $p$.